Separating the ObamaCare Facts from the ObamaCare Myths 2014 and Beyond

-ObamaCare does’t create health insurance, it regulates the health insurance industry and helps to increase the quality, affordability, and availability of private insurance and expand and improve public health insurance options like Medicare, Medicaid and CHIP.
-The law does this by creating new rules for insurers, expanding Medicaid eligibility to tens of millions of Americans, improving Medicare coverage and by implementing a Health Insurance Marketplace where Americans can buy subsidized, regulated health insurance in a competitive private market as well as many more reforms to the health insurance and health care systems.
+ObamaCare does’t create health insurance, it regulates the health insurance industry and helps to increase the quality, affordability, and availability of Private Insurance and expands and improves public health insurance options like Medicare, Medicaid and CHIP.
+The law does this by creating new rules for insurers, expanding Medicaid eligibility to tens of millions of Americans, improving Medicare, and by implementing a Health Insurance Marketplace where Americans can buy subsidized, regulated health insurance in a competitive private market as well as many more reforms to the health insurance and health care systems.

 ObamaCare Myth: You Have to Use the Health Insurance Marketplace